 I have also worked with children suffering from autism ranging from ages 3-21, for over 6 years.
 I have been trained as an ABA therapist and have extensive knowledge and experience in Applied Behavior Analysis.

-I have been working with adults suffering with developmental disabilities for the past three years.
+I have been working with adults suffering with developmental disabilities for the past six years.
 I have devised their curriculum around the individual needs of the students ranging from English and math on a first grade level, to basic living skills such as check writing/bill paying, to vocational skills such as typing and data entry.
 I am willing to take on either regular or special education students of any age.

 I live in Bergen County, New Jersey and I am willing to travel to Passaic, Essex, and Hudson Counties.
 If someone lives in the 5 boroughs of NYC and wishes to travel to a library in Hudson County, I would be willing to meet there.
 I would also be willing to meet with students just over the New York border in towns such as Suffern or Nanuet that are approximately a half hour to 45 minutes away from me.

 I look forward to meeting with you and sharing my wealth of knowledge and expertise that I have acquired over the past 22 years.
 I have been a teacher for over 22 years.
 I have my bachelor's degree in psychology with a concentration in early childhood education.
 I later went to graduate school for special education and earned my Teacher of the Handicapped Certification as well as my master's degree in special

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.